Killing of Awdah Hathaleen: Victim

 Odeh Muhammad Khalil al-Hathalin (عودة محمد خليل الهذالين; born 1994 in Umm al-Khair), more commonly known as Awdah Hathaleen or sometimes as Odeh Hadalin, was an English teacher and activist against Israeli settler violence.

-Born and raised into a Bedouin tribe from Beersheba who was expelled by Israeli forces in 1948, Hathaleen received his primary education in local schools, despite inadequate facilities and hindered access from the Israeli Defense Forces (IDF) deployed in the West Bank.
+Born and raised in a Bedouin tribe from Beersheba who were expelled by Israeli forces in 1948, Hathaleen received his primary education in local schools, despite inadequate facilities and access hindered by the Israel Defense Forces (IDF) deployed in the West Bank.
 Developing an interest in foreign languages since an early age, he pursued a bachelor's degree in English from Hebron University in 2016, going on to become a teacher at Al-Saray'a Secondary School in Badia, which he had attended himself.

-After becoming an activist at age of 17, he emerged over the time as a recognizable spokesperson for the people of Umm al-Khair, often receiving foreign diplomats, journalists and fellow activists.
-From 2019 to 2023, he collaborated to the filming of the Oscar-winning documentary No Other Land, centered on the threats Israeli expansionism and settler violence pose to the Palestinian community of Masafer Yatta, located near Hathaleen's hometown.
-He was a volunteer with Israeli human rights association B'Tselem.
-Hathaleen had also been a contributor to +972 Magazine since 2021.
+After becoming an activist at age of 17, Hathaleen emerged as a recognizable spokesperson for the people of Umm al-Khair, often receiving foreign diplomats, journalists and fellow activists.
+From 2019 to 2023, he collaborated in the filming of the Oscar-winning documentary No Other Land, which focused on the threats that Israeli expansionism and settler violence pose to the Palestinian community of Masafer Yatta, located near Hathaleen's hometown.
+He was a volunteer with the Israeli human rights organization B'Tselem, and had been a contributor to +972 Magazine since 2021.

 Hathaleen was also a soccer fan (particularly of Real Madrid), and played with the local Masafer Yatta and Susiya amateur clubs, believing sport to be a means to foster peaceful resistance against the Israeli occupation.
 He had been married since 2019 to 24-year-old Hanady, and had three children – Watan (5 years old), Muhammad (4 years old) and Kinan (7 months old).
 In 2022, his uncle Suleiman was run over and killed by an Israeli police tow truck.
-No one was convicted for his murder.
+No one was convicted for the killing.

-The month before his death, Hathaleen and his cousin, Eid Hathaleen, had been scheduled to speak in a number of cities in the Bay Area for an interfaith speaking tour, but were not permitted to leave San Francisco International Airport.
-They were then both deported to Qatar by U.S. Customs and Border Protection.
+The month before his death, Hathaleen and his cousin, Eid Hathaleen, had been scheduled to speak in a number of cities in the San Francisco Bay Area on an interfaith speaking tour.
+However, they were not permitted to leave San Francisco International Airport, and were then both deported to Qatar by U.S. Customs and Border Protection.
 During the last three years of his life, he was also involved with an Italian foundation for youth education, taking part in camps in Castiglione della Pescaia, Tuscany.